InkScape: Create Eye-Catching Scientific Illustrations for your Manuscript

 - The InkScape program works with SVG-type files, which can be produced via open source programs.

-- A wide range of editing tools and features allowing the author to create scientific diagrams of the same versatility and quality as those produced with Adobe or InDesign.
+- A wide range of editing tools and features allow the author to create scientific diagrams of the same versatility and quality as those produced with Adobe or InDesign.

 - InkScape runs on all operating systems: Windows, Mac, and Linux.